ve7gel/RainMachine/README.md

 #### Installation

 This nodeserver was developed on the rainmachine Mini-8.
-It should work similarly on other devices, but hasn't been tested Tested OK on Polisy and RPi
+It should work similarly on other devices, but hasn't been tested.

+Tested OK on Polisy and RPi